makeabilitylab/physcomp/cpx/cpx-notes.md

 [Done] Lesson 3: discrete piano
-[Done] Lesson 4: basic analog sensor w console logging and theremin [did this] [Done] Lesson 4 or 5: Maybe here, do more sensors—I did add more to Lesson 4 just now

-Lesson 5: capacitive touch + touch piano
+[Done] Lesson 4: basic analog sensor w console logging and theremin [did this] [Done] Lesson 4 or 5: Maybe here, do more sensors—I did add more to Lesson 4 just now [Done] Lesson 5: capacitive touch + touch piano
     - Have one capacitive touch.
 Use space bar.
 Have them play flappy bird.
     - Then show more complex example.
 Can share our Capacitive Touch Playground
     - Maybe introduce function here?

-Lesson 6: CPX as a keyboard/mouse
+Lesson 6: CPX as a keyboard

+Lesson 7: CPX as a mouse

+Lesson 8: NeoPixel

-Lesson 7: external sensors
+Lesson 9: resistive sensors
     - First use a potentiometer and use graph to show value along with console log
     - Then maybe a slide potentiometer
     - Then a pressure sensor
     - Then maybe a flex sensor?
+    -
-Lesson 8: lofi sensors
+Lesson 10: lofi resistive sensors
     - Lo-fi resistive sensors

+Lesson 11: other sensors?
-Lesson 9: neopixel
+Lesson 12: servos?

 other things:
 - sound as input / loud sound